 Cardiac Arrest

 Sudden cardiac arrest is the nation’s leading cause of death.
-The American Heart Association states that heart disease is the leading cause of death, but both statements are true.
+The American Heart Association states that heart disease is the leading cause of death, and both statements are true.
 Cardiac arrest falls under the umbrella of heart disease and kills more people than heart attacks.

-What is Cardiac Arrest?
+What Is Cardiac Arrest?

 Sudden cardiac arrest is the result of an electrical malfunction in the heart, which disrupts the heart’s natural pumping activity and can render it unable to pump blood throughout the body.

 Cardiac arrest is often fatal because the disruption inhibits all blood flow from the heart to the other organs.
-The critical difference between a cardiac arrest vs a heart attack is that the heart shuts down following cardiac arrest (whereas after a heart attack it can still pump).
+The critical difference between a cardiac arrest vs a heart attack is that the heart shuts down following cardiac arrest (whereas after a heart attack, it can still pump).
 Without oxygen-rich blood to the brain and other organs, those organs will fail within minutes, resulting in death.

-What are the Symptoms of Cardiac Arrest?
+What Are the Symptoms of Cardiac Arrest?

 This lack of an effective heartbeat, also known as sudden cardiac arrest, is considered clinical death, although resuscitation is possible with the rapid use of a defibrillator in combination with effective CPR.
 When symptoms are present prior to a sudden cardiac arrest, they are often similar to those of a heart attack, including:

-- Chest pain
+• Chest pain

-- Dizziness
+• Dizziness

-- Shortness of breath
+• Shortness of breath

-- Fatigue
+• Fatigue

 When SCA sets in, the victim loses consciousness and stops breathing.
 Because the heart has stopped, the victim will have no pulse.
 Action must be taken immediately, as the victim’s chance of survival decreases by about 10% with each passing minute.
 Normal heart function must be restored within about 10 minutes, preferably less.